bodong1987/Avalonia.PropertyGrid/README_NUGET.md

 * Support automatic expansion of sub-objects
 * Support adjust the width of the property name and property value by drag the title
 * Support localization
-* Supprot Custom Cell Edit
+* Support custom property cell editors

 Check more information here: https://github.com/bodong1987/Avalonia.PropertyGrid